Chelsea 2-5 West Brom: Matheus Pereira and Callum Robinson doubles inspire Baggies to shock win

 That was not the end of the scoring as Mbaye Diagne (68) added a fourth for the Baggies and while substitute Mason Mount (71) immediately replied for Chelsea, Robinson was on hand to add the icing on the cake for West Brom with a late fifth (90+1).

-As a result, Thomas Tuchel's side stay fourth in the table, while the Baggies also remain in 19th position, but now just seven points from Newcastle and safety.
+As a result, Thomas Tuchel's side stay fourth in the table, despite the German suffering his first loss in charge of the Blues, while the Baggies also remain in 19th position, but now just seven points from Newcastle and safety.

 How Pereira inspired West Brom to stunning win